 “Then, as I walk down the street, I’m thinking about the text,” he said.
 “If I’m on the bus, I’m pondering the text.
 As I fall asleep at night, I’m meditating on the text.”

 I was struck with jealousy.
-Not a breaking-the-Ten-Commandments kind of jealousy, but Dr. Walton revealed an intimacy with God through a constant devotion to Him and His Word.
+Not a breaking-the-Ten-Commandments kind of jealousy, but our professor revealed an intimacy with God through a constant devotion to Him and His Word.
 And I desired the same in my life.

 My devotions had become a checklist, a law unto myself, and an acheivement-based religiousness that neither impressed God nor led to an actual deepening of my faith.